What's in play in Washington after Florida school shooting

 Congress is likely to direct new funds to mental health under a 2016-passed law that authorizes money to move forward for the first time this year.

 Some states have laws allowing police to temporarily seize guns from people reported to be dangerous.
-Trump has not expressed opinions on the idea.
-There is not currently a broadly backed push in Congress to create similar laws at the federal level.
+Trump said he supports the concept.
+There is some work in Congress to create incentives for more states to adopt the laws.

 BAN ON SEMIAUTOMATIC RIFLES